-The design Fire Strategy document was not available to the assessor.
-Premises Fire Strategy Information on the fire design is included in this fire risk assessment, w deemed suitable for the premises.
-Due to the size and simplicity of the premises, the Fire Action Notices set out are suitable and sufficient instruction for premises occupants and there is no Emergency Plan need for a more detailed fire safety emergency plan.
-In addition, the A2 information is included in their leasehold or freehold agreements handbooks.
-Arrangements for the evacuation of people with disabilities rest primarily with Policies for Vulnerable the residents, possibly with the support of the local authority.
-People and People with Disabilities If a fire was to initiate within a flat, the disabled occupants can evacuate to a protected place of safety on the landing on the stair.
-Policies for the Control Arrangements for controlling hot works rests primarily with appointed of Hot Works: contractors.
-Policies for the Control Arrangements for lone working or remote working rests primarily with the of Lone & Remote tenants or contractors.
-Working Stay put (Defend in Place) Strategy.
+Drominos Eiro Stratomy This premises does not have a design fire strategy document in line with Premises Fire Strategy Approved Document B or BS 9991.
+Information on the fire design is included in this fire risk assessment, which is deemed suitable for the premises.
+Due to the size and simplicity of the premises, the Fire Action Notices set out Emergency Plan suitable and sufficient instruction for premises occupants and there is no need for a more detailed fire safety emergency plan.
+Policies for Vulnerable People and People Policies are in place. with Disabilities Policies for the Control Arrangements for controlling hot works rests primarily with appointed of Hot Works: contractors.
+Policies for the Control A construction of the first of the construction of the constructio of Lone & Remote Arrangements for lone working or remote working rests primarily with the Working tenants or contractors.
+Stay put (Defend in Place) Strategy.
 A 'stay put' policy involves the following approach.
 When a fire occurs within a flat, the occupants alert others in the flat, make their way out of the building and summon the fire and rescue Evacuation Regime service.
-If a fire starts in the common parts, anyone in these areas makes their way out of the building and summons the fire and rescue service.
-All Adopted in the other residents not directly affected by the fire would be expected to 'stay put' Premises is by and remain in their flat unless directed to leave by the fire and rescue service , or if smoke and heat begin to affect them.
-Simultaneous evacuation single-stage - for any ancillary areas throughout the site.
-Are not required because the residents are familiar with the access and Fire Evacuation Drills egress routes and the fire safety information provided to them is sufficient under the circumstances.
-Is provided to residents via information included in their leasehold or free Fire Safety Information hold agreements handbooks.
-Is provided on the fire action notice at the floor entrance.
+If a fire starts in the common parts, anyone in these areas makes Adopted in the their way out of the building and summons the fire and rescue service.
+All Premises is by other residents not directly affected by the fire would be expected to 'stay put' and remain in their flat unless directed to leave by the fire and rescue service or if smoke and heat begins to affect them.

+Fine Francisking Buille Are not required because the premises operates a stay put regime and the Fire Evacuation Drills residents are familiar with the access and egress routes and the fire safety information provided to them is sufficient under the circumstances.
+Is provided on the fire action notice at the building entrance.
+Fire Safety Information Is provided to tenants / residents via information included in their lease hold or free hold agreements or in tenant hand books.
 Location of Log Book There was no fire log book available to the assessor.
-Fire Alarm Response A fire alarm system is provided to the site.
-This panel is reported to be linked Personnel to the estate concierge.
-Fire Action Notices Are posted in prominent locations throughout the premises.
-Building Information Packs (BIPS) / No premises information box was noted on the day (Refer to the action plan Premises Information in this report).
-Boxes (PIBs) Arrangements to ensure BIPs/PIBs are maintained and Are not in place. updated at regular intervals Refuse and Waste Refuse is collected and held inside the premises in designated waste rooms.
-Collection · •

-Designated Smoking Designated smoking points are not required at these premises.
-Points Smoking is not permitted in communal areas.
-FS Provisions for Refuse and Waste 6O minute fire-resisting construction.
+Fire Alarm Response Are not required at this premises.
+Personnel Fire Action Notices Are posted in prominent locations throughout the premises.
+Building Information In DIDs which are leasted in shuiste and if the control of the Control of Packs (BIPS) / In PIBs which are located in obvious positions in the vicinity of the fire service Premises Information access point.
+Boxes (PIBs) Arrangements to ensure BIPs/PIBs are Are in place. maintained and The assessor was not made aware of any persons with a mobility issue. updated at regular , , , , , , , , , , , , , , , , , , , intervals Refuse and Waste In a store within the building footprint, with external access, secured and Collection suitably fire-protected.
+Designated Smoking Designated smoking points are not required at this premises.
+Points 5 FS Provisions for Refuse and Waste 6O minute fire resisting construction.
 Collection